roopeshvs/reddify/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a pull request

-Feel free to open a PR to start a discussion if your change is large.
+Recommend to open an issue to start a discussion if your change is large.

 ## License